ursogiuseppe/AN2DL-CNN-for-time-series-classification/README.md

 * The goal of the project is to classify time-series among 12 classes, through a deep convolutional neural network.
 Therefore, being a classification problem, given in input a time series (of size 36x6, 36 time steps and 6 variables), the CNN outputs the predicted class label.

 * For this homework the team has experimented with also FNN, LSTM, Bidirectional-LSTM and Transformer models, but they performed worse or as good as the final proposed solution.
-Therefore, the team decided to implement a CNN (with 1D convolutions) which leads to the best performances (in terms of accuracy) despite model simplicity.
+Therefore, the team decided to implement a CNN (with 1D convolutions), which leaded to the best performances (in terms of accuracy) despite model simplicity.

 * The notebook is supposed to be run in a Kaggle environment.